-The care and supervision timeliness measure presented in this bulletin considers cases that began with a care or supervision application and measure the time from the application until the first of seven disposal types for each individual child.
+The care and supervision timeliness measure presented in this bulletin considers cases that began with a care or supervision application and measures the time from the application until the first of seven disposal types for each individual child.
 The seven valid disposal types for the purposes of this measure are a care order, a supervision order, a residence order, a special guardianship order, the application withdrawn, an order refused or an order of no order.

 The bulletin presents the average, or 'mean', case duration, which can be quite heavily influenced by a few very long durations.
-We therefore also present the median timeliness which is the length of time within which a definitive disposal was reached for half of all children involved.
+We therefore also present the median timeliness which is the length of time within which a definitive disposal was reached for half of all children involved which is less affected by cases with very long durations.